sonic-net/DASH/Documentation/dash-high-level-design.md

 ## Architecture

 SONiC is structured into various containers that communicate through multiple logical databases via a shared Redis instance.
 DASH will make use of the SONiC infrastructure as shown in the figure below.
 The following is a high level view of DASH architecture.
 DASH builds upon the traditional SONiC Architecture, which is documented in the SONiC Wiki under [Sonic System Architecture](https://github.com/Azure/SONiC/wiki/Architecture#sonic-system-architecture).
 The following descriptions assume familiarity with the SONiC architecture and will describe DASH as incremental changes relative to traditional SONiC.
+Notice that DASH adds a new SDN control plane via **gNMI** wuith the **DASH container**.

 **DASH software stack**